ferneediaz/Codequest-battle-royale/src/data/problems/README.md

 For proper integration with Judge0:

-1. Ensure inputs and outputs are consistently formatted as strings.
+1. Ensure inputs and outputs are consistently formatted as valid JSON strings.
 2. JavaScript function should return the result rather than just printing it.
 3. Python functions should return the result as well.
-4. Test case inputs should match the parameter format of the solution function.
+4. Test case inputs must be proper JSON arrays that match the parameter format expected by the solution function.
 5. Test case outputs must match the expected return value format exactly.

 ## Adding New Problems